eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 CC5 - Arpeggiation Rate (0 = off)

-CC6 - 8 x Arpeggiation Patterns
+CC6 - 16 x Arpeggiation Patterns

-CC7 - Arp Mode (Use self or use default voice A)
+CC7 - Arp Mode (Use self or use default voice A) (work in progress)

 CC8 - Arpeggiation Octave
 (0 = off | 1-21, -36 | 22-43, -24 | 44-63, -12 | 64-84, 0 | 85=105, +12 | 106-126, +24 | 127 = +36)